KipCrossing/Coil_Physics/README.md

 # Coil Physics

-Math to estimate the electromagnetic effects of various coils
+Maths functions to estimate the electromagnetic effects of various coils

 ## Getting Started